smapiot/piral/docs/specs/feed-api-specification.md

 The Feed Service API specification only deals with the `GET` and the `POST` endpoint for pilets.
 It does not deal with the features that use pilets or the model used by the feed service.
 It also does not deal with the API key management.

 We recommend using a model that distinguishes between **features** and **pilets**.
 A feature has multiple pilets, where every pilet has the same name, but a different version.
-A feature may select which pilet is active and under what conditions this pilet may be shown to an end user.
+A feature may select which pilet is active and under what conditions this pilet may be shown to an end-user.
 The specific rules for each feature are also not part of this specification.

-## Acknowledgements
+## Acknowledgments

 This specification was created by [smapiot](https://smapiot.com).